hammettxaws/aws-cdk-cfn-hook/README.md

 Upate hook schema

-Update your local copy of `./mycompany-s3-hook.json` using the contents of `./repo/hooks/mycompany-s3-log/mycompany-s3-log.json`
+Update your local copy of `./mycompany-s3-log.json` using the contents of `./repo/hooks/mycompany-s3-log/mycompany-s3-log.json`

-Update `./src/mycompany_s3_hook/handlers.py` with our business logic `./repo/hooks/mycompany-s3-log/src/mycompany_s3_log/handlers.py`.
+Update `./src/mycompany_s3_log/handlers.py` with our business logic `./repo/hooks/mycompany-s3-log/src/mycompany_s3_log/handlers.py`.

 ```
 cfn generate
 ```

 Submit your hook in your region/account.
+This is the first time you're submitting your hook so `--set-default` is not required.
 ```
 cfn submit
 ```